Keithgoatley/distilbert-base-uncased/README.md

-Project Description:
+Project Description:</br>
-The sentiment analysis project utilizes the distilbert-base-uncased model from Hugging Face to perform sentiment classification on text inputs.
+The sentiment analysis project utilizes the distilbert-base-uncased model from Hugging Face to perform sentiment classification on text inputs.</br>
 It demonstrates how to leverage pre-trained models for natural language processing tasks using the Transformers library.

 Credits:</br>
 Transformers Library: Used for loading and utilizing the distilbert-base-uncased model.</br>